lodenrogue/hith/README.md

 # Hith

 A Lisp interpreter, written from scratch in Python.
-Hith has s-expression syntax, lexical scoping with closures, macros with quasiquotation, and a small standard library of loops and helpers written in Hith itself.
+Hith has s-expression syntax, lexical scoping with closures, macros with quasiquotation, and a small standard library of loops, logical operators, and string/list helpers written in Hith itself.

 Hith supports: